 I am claustrophobic and while the Megastar is massive, I really do like having my own space and not feeling too close to other people.
 The Business Lounge gave me the comfort that I needed that day.
 To take a virtual tour of the Business Lounge on the Tallink Megastar, click here.

 The Tallinn Helsinki Ferry with Tallink changed my perception about trips across the Baltic via boat.
 As I get older, I find myself more stressed out on planes and in airports, and I never felt any of that discomfort or anxiety throughout the entire process of getting from Tallinn to Helsinki and back from Helsinki to Tallinn.
+It was such a great part of my itinerary for Estonia!

 While there really isn’t a bad seat on the ship, I do recommend treating yourself to an upgrade in the Comfort Lounge or Business Lounge depending on which one is right for you on your day of departure.
 After having those experiences and luxuries onboard, I would definitely pay the extra surcharge for added comfort.
 And… THOSE VIEWS!